highlando/bookdown-plus/readme.md

 #### *Peng Zhao*

+# **The `bookdown+`project is migrated to [R bookdownplus package](https://github.com/pzhaonet/bookdownplus).
+Although the development of this repo is terminated, users can follow the Quick Start section and download this repo.**

 # Introduction

 `R bookdown+` is an extension of `R bookdown` (Xie 2016).
 It is a collection of